varnerlab/CHEME-5660-Markets-Mayhem-Book/intro.md

-# CHEME 5660: Financial Data, Markets, and Mayhem for Scientists and Engineers
+# Financial Data, Markets, and Mayhem for Scientists and Engineers

 This book to give you a feel for how book content is structured.